-Join the Natural History Society on Tuesday, January 14, for a New Year exploration of old growth stumps and what they mean to forest health.
-We will walk approximately four miles at Port Gamble Forest Heritage Park on old logging roads and moderately maintained trails with little elevation gain.
+On Tuesday, January 14, the Natural History Society examined old growth stumps and discovered what they mean to forest health.
+We walked approximately four miles at Port Gamble Forest Heritage Park on old logging roads and moderately maintained trails with little elevation gain.
 This is one of the largest lowland forests remaining in West Puget Sound.

 Inspiration for this outing came from the Natural History Society Book Club’s October 2019 selection, Wintergreen: Rambles in a Ravaged Land, by Robert M. Pyle.
 The author wrote, “… a good stump is a wonderful thing to teach the watchful naturalist.”
 This gave many of us unexpected insights.
-We would like to encourage anyone to share 2-3 sentences from Wintergreen on this walk.
+We encouraged everyone to share 2-3 sentences from Wintergreen on this walk.

-RSVP to Lee at JLTnatural@saveland.org?for meeting time and place, what to bring, and additional information.
+Lee at JLTnatural@saveland.org provided meeting time and place, what to bring, and additional information.